Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 void createWindow(const std::string &windowtitle, int width, int height, bool resizable);
 ```

-&nbsp;&nbsp;&nbsp;With that lets write the actual code but first I will be explaining something slightly tricky I plan to use.
+&nbsp;&nbsp;&nbsp;With that let's write the actual code but first I will be explaining something slightly tricky I plan to use.
 Seeing as it is something a little beyond the basics I will explain it first.
 I am going to use an "inline if" in the code.
 What happens is exactly the same as a normal if but as noted inline.